-Addresses At 5 Scriven Street, Mount Crosby, Queensland 4306
+Addresses At 1 Brady Court, Mount Crosby, Queensland 4306

 Type of place House, Work residence

 Period Interwar 1919-1939

 Style Queenslander

-Lot plan L53_RP906372
+Lot plan L26_RP904287

 Key dates Local Heritage Place Since - 20 February 2004 Date of Citation - January 2016

 Construction Roof: Corrugated iron; Walls: Timber

-This house was constructed circa 1920s as accommodation for workers employed on expansion works at the Mount Crosby Waterworks.
-The works were undertaken in the 1920s and 1930s to meet increased demands for supply from Brisbane and Ipswich, as well as to upgrade equipment installed in the early 1890s.
+This house was constructed in the 1920s as accommodation for workers employed at the Mount Crosby Waterworks.
+Expansion works were undertaken in the 1920s and 1930s to meet increased demands for supply from Brisbane and Ipswich, as well as to upgrade equipment installed in the early 1890s.
 The house is part of the second village which developed in the 1920s, near the intersection of Mount Crosby and Stumers Roads and close to the general store and school.
 The house and others in the second village were sold into private ownership in the late 1990s, following the increased urbanisation of Mount Crosby and the decreased need to house waterworks employees in the area.